brootware/awesome-cyber-security-university/archive.md

 # Archived

-The following markdown is the place for archived, old, deleted or unmaintained projects that used to be listed on the main README.md.
+The following markdown is the place for archived, old, deleted, costs money or unmaintained projects that used to be listed on the main README.md.

 ---